 A Yamaha Young Performing Artist, Cameron won the 2017 Percussive Arts Society (PAS) International Solo Artist Competition, the 2017 Black Swamp Percussion Solo Competition, and served as Co-Principal for the World Percussion Group's 2017 European Tour.
 He has appeared at the Percussive Arts Society International Convention (PASIC) numerous times, most notably with the Eastman Percussion Ensemble in 2017 and the PAS All-Star International Percussion Ensemble in 2015.
 In 2016, he was featured on Emmanuel Séjourné’s Concerto for Marimba and Strings with the McConnell Arts Center Chamber Orchestra, and Jennifer Higdon’s Percussion Concerto with the Capital University Symphonic Winds.
 In addition to his concertizing, he has a strong background in marching percussion, having won world titles with the Blue Devils Drum & Bugle Corps in 2014, and the indoor percussion ensemble Rhythm X in 2013.

-Currently finishing his Master of Music in Percussion Performance and Literature at the Eastman School of Music in Rochester, New York, Cameron continues to receive recognition for his accomplishments at the institution.
-He is a candidate for the prestigious Performer’s Certificate, a recipient of the John Beck Percussion Scholarship, and was awarded a Professional Development Grant for his work with the World Percussion Group.
+Cameron received his Master of Music in Percussion Performance and Literature from the Eastman School of Music where he was consistently recognized for his accomplishments at the institution.
+He was awarded the prestigious Performer’s Certificate, Arts Leadership Certificate, John Beck Percussion Scholarship, and a Professional Development Grant for his work with the World Percussion Group.
 As a member of the Arts Leadership Program through the Institute for Music Leadership, he was selected as an inaugural winner of the Eastman/ArtistShare Partnership, allowing him to lead a commissioning consortium for Matt Curlee’s newest electroacoustic work for solo percussion, Decay No. 2.
 He has recorded and toured with both the Eastman Wind Ensemble and Eastman Percussion Ensemble, and performed important works by Lachenmann, Zappa, Webern, and Boulez with the ensemble Musica Nova.